 - Tables and graphs can be submitted with your abstract as an attached image document.
 Allowed formats are: gif, png, jpg, jpeg, tif, tiff, pdf.
 Please remember to insert the reference (Table 1, Figure 1, etc.) in the abstract.

 - You do not need to submit a PDF version of the abstract alongside the form.

 Acceptance and notification of abstracts

 At the time of submission, you will be asked to indicate a preference for oral or poster presentation.
-However, the final decision on the type of presentation offered is made by the Abstract Committee.
-We aim to notify authors of acceptance or rejection of their submission by June 2019.
+However, the final decision on the type of presentation is made by the Abstract Committee.
+We aim to notify authors of acceptance or rejection of their submission by 25 May 2020.